Arne (river)

-The Arne is a former river, possibly originally a tidal creek, in the Netherlands on which the city of Middelburg was founded.
+The Arne is a former river, possibly originally a tidal creek, on the former island of Walcheren in the Netherlands on which the city of Middelburg was founded.
 The Arne gave the city access to the Sloe, a confluent of the Westerschelde.
 Between 1266 and 1301, the Arne was dammed in Middelburg and later the river silted up.
 Therefore, in 1532 digging commenced on the ca. 3 km long Havenkanaal (Harbour Channel) (opened on the 24th of August 1535), causing Middelburg to again have a navigable connection to the Sloe and the Westerschelde.

 Arnemuiden, which lays on the original estuary of the Arne, gets its name from this river.